Peak Design Travel 45 Review

 Our Analysis and Test Results

 The sleek, minimalistic construction of the Peak Design Travel Backpack offers a timeless aesthetic for the business or pleasure traveler.
 With its easily stowed harness system and ample padding, this pack couldn't get much more comfortable.
 Its innovative use of magnets and removable lash straps offer a variety of ways to wear and pack your bag and getting into it on the go is a breeze with the various side zippers, back flaps, and easy-access pockets.
-The thick padding and durable materials ensure that the pack and your belongings are proficiently protected from rowdy TSA agents, dirty plane floors, bus luggage racks, and pretty much anything else you could possibly put your pack through.
-With such well thought out features and stellar durability, it's no wonder this pack won our Editors' Choice Award!
+The thick padding and durable materials ensure that the pack and your belongings are proficiently protected from rowdy TSA agents, dirty plane floors, bus luggage racks, and pretty much anything else you could put your pack through.
+With such well-thought-out features and stellar durability, it's no wonder this pack ended up at the top of our review.

 The Travel Backpack scores highly in most of the categories we deemed important, and comfort is no exception.
 The EVA foam shoulder straps have a slight curve enabling them to sit further in on your shoulders without choking out your armpits.
 The thick adjustable hip belt offers the option to disperse the weight across the entire upper body and tucks away when not in use.
 The shoulder straps and hip belt tuck away separately behind magnetic flaps with such ease that you can actually tuck the hip belt away, or pull it out, while the pack is on your back.
 This feature came in handy often as we thoroughly enjoyed wearing the pack in a more casual manner, sans hip belt, while bopping around the city.